automateps/AutomatePS/Docs/Get-AMObjectProperty.md

 # Get-AMObjectProperty

 ## SYNOPSIS
-Gets AutoMate Enterprise workflow/task/agent properties if non-inherited values are used.
+Gets Automate workflow/task/agent properties if non-inherited values are used.
 If the inherited values are used, nothing will be returned.

 ## SYNTAX